bioconvert/bioconvert/doc/index.rst

 ################

 Life science uses many different formats.
-They may be old, or with complex syntax and converting those formats may be a challenge. **bioconvert** aims at providing a common tool / interface to convert life science data formats from one to another.
+They may be old, or with complex syntax and converting those formats may be a challenge. **Bioconvert** aims at providing a common tool / interface to convert life science data formats from one to another.

-Many convertion tools already exist but they may be dispersed, focused on few specific formats, difficult to install, or not optimised.
-With **bioconvert**, we plan to cover a wide spectrum of format convertions; we will re-use existing tools when possible and provide facilities to compare different conversion tools or methods via `benchmarking <benchmarking>`_.
+Many conversion tools already exist but they may be dispersed, focused on few specific formats, difficult to install, or not optimised.
+With **Bioconvert**, we plan to cover a wide spectrum of format conversions; we will re-use existing tools when possible and provide facilities to compare different conversion tools or methods via :ref:`benchmarking <benchmarking>`.
 New implementations are provided when considered better than existing ones.